Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Travel doesn’t have to be expensive.
-In fact, I’ve found that I often spend less when I travel then when I spend a month at home in the US.
-When thinking of the world’s cheapest countries to travel to, those in Southeast Asia probably immediately comes to mind first.
-While that’s a great place to start, I wanted to go a step further.
+In fact, I’ve found that I often spend less when I travel than when I spend a month at home in the US.
+When thinking of the world’s cheapest countries to travel to, destinations in Southeast Asia probably immediately come to mind first.
+While that’s a great place to start, I wanted to go a step further and create a definitive list of the cheapest places to travel beyond the usual spots.

 ASIA, THE CAUCASUS, & THE MIDDLE EAST